marcosaccomanno/passwordgenerator/README.md

 # password generator

-A simple CLI application to generate passwords of any lenght with:
+A simple CLI application to generate random passwords of any lenght with:
 * uppercase letters
 * lowercase letters
 * numbers